 It’s imperative, therefore, to keep up to speed on recent developments and trends in data integration, which includes iPaaS and how it is evolving.

-Below are five ways to learn more about data integration and iPaaS in modern organizations:
+Below are five ways to learn more about data integration solutions in modern organizations:

 2Understand the Mechanics of Data Integration

-While the previous resource goes through a lot of different concepts, it’s important to get an extensive overview of the mechanics behind data integration too, particularly for modern enterprises with increasing amounts of data.
+While the previous two resources go right into the realm of products, it’s important to get an extensive overview of the mechanics behind data integration too, particularly for modern enterprises with increasing amounts of data.